friesoft/blockly/README.md

 ## [Click here to watch the video to see all the main features](https://youtu.be/chcWxh4Co_c)

+## Differences in this fork

+This fork introduces the following changes:
+- **Linux support**: Includes automated builds for Fedora (RPM) via GitHub Actions, with offline support for `arduino-cli` and bundled Arduino cores.
+- **Updated versions**: Uses modern Node.js and Electron versions, along with an updated `arduino-cli`.
+- **German translation**: Fixes and completes the German translations for block elements and UI components.

-## Windows ONLY
+## Getting Started

-Download the installer from the [releases page](https://github.com/OttoDIY/blockly/releases).
-After the software is installed in your PC, it is ready to use immediately, you do not need to import Arduino libraries or any additional setup for the boards, you will be ready to upload codes directly to your robot or any other Arduino project via USB cable.
+Download the installer for your OS from the [releases page](https://github.com/OttoDIY/blockly/releases).
+After the software is installed, it is ready to use immediately.
+You do not need to import Arduino libraries or perform any additional setup for the boards; you will be ready to upload code directly to your robot or any other Arduino project via USB cable.

 ### A better solution that works in all other OS, is the [new HP Robots Otto web coding ecosystem](https://hprobots.com/otto-robot/code/)